Linlithgow Civic Trust

 - Perambulation route, with points of interest (5 Mb PDF download)

-There is a free leaflet that covers the route and points of interest along it, produced by Linlithgow and Linlithgow Bridge Community Council, which is available from the Library and is handed out before the start of the event.
+There is a free leaflet that covers the route and points of interest along it, produced by Linlithgow and Linlithgow Bridge Community Council, which is available from the Library, the Burgh Halls, Far from the Madding Croud, Annet House Museum, and the Canal Centre Tea Room.
+It is also handed out on the day before the start of the event.